top of page

 Students were also required to attend the college Sunday service unless they walked to their own church, as riding on Sunday was a punishable offense.
 The only Catholic Church in the area was Holy Cross Cathedral, 4 miles and a boat trip across the Charles.
 Lee was able to receive a special dispensation from Bishop Carroll to attend services at the Episcopalian Christ Church instead.

 Lee withdrew from Harvard after a year and eventually went on to serve in the Maryland House of Delegates and Senate.
-He was known throughout his life for being a dedicated Catholic. about important achievements and milestones.
+He was known throughout his life for being a dedicated Catholic.

 1875